-The U11-U12 ages practice two times per week for one and a half hour.
+The U9-U10 ages practice two times per week for one hour.
 A typical practice may flow something like this:

-- 0:00 (Player Arrival) 10:00: As soon as your players arrive at the field, start them in the planned warm up.
-As players arrive, have them join in the activity and keep everyone moving. - 10:00 18:00: Once all your players have arrived and are involved in the warmup, look to move into your first activity without taking a break (unless conditions require). - 18:00 22:00: Players have been constantly moving for at over 15 minutes, and it should be time for a break.
-Give your players a water break and prepare for your next activity. - 22:00 35:00: Finish the water break and begin your next activity.
+- 0:00 (Player Arrival) 8:00: As soon as your players arrive at the field, start them in the planned warm up.
+As players arrive, have them join in the activity and keep everyone moving. - 8:00 18:00: Once all your players have arrived and are involved in the warm up, look to move into your first activity without taking a break (unless conditions require). - 18:00 21:00: Players have been constantly moving for at over 15 minutes, and it should be time for a break.
+Give your players a water break and prepare for your next activity. - 21:00 30:00: Finish the water break and begin your next activity.
 As activities should progress from simple to complex, the time allotted for activities usually gets a little longer as practice progresses.
-Use your best judgement for activity duration based on the success and engagement of the players. - 35:00 43:00: Continue into your next, more complex activity, building on the previous one.
+Use your best judgement for activity duration based on the success and engagement of the players. - 30:00 33:00: Get another break.
+Take the opportunity to engage your players in Q&A if possible during downtime, especially if you have introduced something new! - 33:00 43:00: Finish the water break and begin your last activity or small sided game. - 43:00 45:00: Take a last short break and organize your scrimmage.
+Remember, we are focusing on short activity length with high energy!
+If the breaks seem too frequent, try upping the intensity and make sure you are not killing too much time in dialog and explanations. - 45:00 56:00: Try and end every practice with "The Game".
+It will not hurt to end with a small-sided activity, BUT ask yourself this question: What is the most enjoyable activity for a soccer player?
+The answer: to play soccer!
+Always try and finish a practice with an even numbers scrimmage. - 56:00 58:00: Cool down.

-- 43:00 47:00: Get another break.
-Take the opportunity to engage your players in Q&A if possible during downtime, especially if you have introduced something new! - 47:00 1:05:00: Finish the water break and get into your small-sided games.
-Depending on the complexity and ability of the players, you may include more than one small-sided game or progression. - 1:05:00 1:09:00: Take a last break and organize your scrimmage.
-This can be a small-sided scrimmage or you can split your team in half and play in your entire practice space. - 1:09:00 1:24:00: "The Game" play your scrimmage.
-Try to let the players play as much as possible.
-However, if you see any "moments" where you can reinforce the day's topic, take it, but be sure to be brief! - 1:24:00 1:28:00: Cool down. - 1:28:00 1:30:00: Final remarks and Q&A.
+• 58:00 - 60:00: Final remarks and Q&A.